Iloilo Mission Hospital: Establishment of the nurse training school

 "The purpose of the hospital and training school for nurses was to train young women to care for the sick and become intelligent Christian workers in all matters pertinent to health in the community, giving emphasis to the raising of the health standards of the homes, child care and sanitation which are the foundation for a healthier and stronger Philippines."

-The mission and vision of the school have been maintained despite the changes as the years rolled on.
-Some forty years later, the remarkable pioneering work of the Presbyterian and American Baptist Foreign Mission Society in establishing the nursing school relatively gained recognition as the "first training school for nurses in the academe" in the Philippines, which caught attention from some of the leading nursing educators in the country, among them Dean Julita Sotejo of the University of the Philippines College of Nursing and Mary Vita Beltran Jackson who in their published book titled Development of Nursing Education in the Philippines, Learning Nursing at the Bedside in 1965, had an account of interview with Felipa de la Peña, the only living survivor of the three nursing graduates, about the school of nursing.
+The mission and vision of the school have been maintained despite changes over the years.
+Some forty years later, the work of the Presbyterian and American Baptist Foreign Mission Society in establishing the nursing school gained recognition as the "first training school for nurses in the academe" in the Philippines, which caught attention from some of the leading nursing educators in the country.
+Among them were Dean Julita Sotejo of the University of the Philippines College of Nursing and Mary Vita Beltran Jackson, who in their published book titled Development of Nursing Education in the Philippines, Learning Nursing at the Bedside in 1965, had an account of an interview with Felipa de la Peña, the only living survivor of the three nursing graduates, about the school of nursing.

-Some of the milestones of the nursing school include being the first rank number one top-performing school that got a 100% passing rate and the first nursing school to produced rank number one topnotcher both in the first Philippine nursing licensure examination in 1920.
-The Union Mission Hospital Training School for Nurses and the hospital likewise established the first nurses alumni association in the Philippines.
+Some of the milestones of the nursing school include being the first rank number one top-performing school that had a 100% passing rate and the first nursing school to produce rank number one topnotcher in the first Philippine nursing licensure examination in 1920.
+The Union Mission Hospital Training School for Nurses and the hospital likewise established the first nurses' alumni association in the Philippines.

-The 1920 graduates who took the first ever Philippine Nursing Board Examination topped the said exam.
-Christine B. Pratt who took the said exam became the first topnotcher in the history of nursing education and profession in the Philippines.
-The Union Mission Hospital Training School for Nurses Alumni Association spearheaded by Rose Nicolet was established on May 12, 1925 and is the first of its kind in the Philippines.
-Its founding date coincided with the global celebration of "Florence Nightingale Day" in honor of Florence Nightingale, known as the Mother of Modern Nursing.
+The 1920 graduates who took the first ever Philippine Nursing Board Examination performed very well.
+Christine B. Pratt, who took the exam, became the first topnotcher in the history of nursing education and profession in the Philippines.
+The Union Mission Hospital Training School for Nurses Alumni Association, spearheaded by Rose Nicolet, was established on May 12, 1925 and is the first of its kind in the Philippines.
+Its founding date coincided with the global celebration of Florence Nightingale Day in honor of Florence Nightingale, known as the mother of modern nursing.